milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 	Social media cookies or similar technologies: These are used when you share Information using a social media sharing button or ‘like’ button via our Digital Services, or when you link your account or engage with our content on or through a Social Media Site, such as Facebook or Twitter.
 The Social Media Site will record that you have done this, and this Information may be linked to targeting/advertising activities, including building custom audiences.
-Advertising cookies or similar technologies: Some of our Digital Services may use a third-party advertising network, or an AT&T company or WarnerMedia company, to deliver targeted advertising.
+Advertising cookies or similar technologies: Some of our Digital Services may use a third-party advertising network, or an affiliated company, to deliver targeted advertising.
 They may also have the capability to limit the number of times you see an advertisement and track your browsing or usage across our Digital Services and Social Media Sites.